 Sevens and Relationships

-Sevens have a quick mind and many of them are quick learners.
+Sevens have a quick mind, and many of them are quick learners.
 This ability gives them a lot of potential in the world.
-However, they are inclined to pursuit only what interests them and their pursuit only lasts as long as their interest holds.
-Consequently, many Sevens skim along the surface of life, never digging deeply into difficult, but important things.
+However, they are inclined to pursue only what interests them, and their pursuit only lasts as long as their interest holds.
+Consequently, many sevens skim along the surface of life, never digging deeply into difficult, but important things.
 It might be tempting to share with them how much potential you see in them and the tragedy of wasted talent, but spare them the lecture.
-Sevens have to be inspired to change and lamenting lost potential is not inspiring.
-Instead, encourage them to explore their gifts and wonder aloud about the and point out how you see their greatest gift is meeting the world’s greatest need.
+Sevens have to be inspired to change, and lamenting lost potential is not inspiring.
+Instead, encourage them to explore their gifts and wonder aloud about them, and point out how you see their greatest gift is meeting the world’s greatest need.